DataDog/browser-sdk/packages/logs/README.md

 </html>
 ```

-**Note:** Early API calls must be wrapped in the `DD_LOGS.onReady()` callback.
+**Note**: Early API calls must be wrapped in the `DD_LOGS.onReady()` callback.
 This ensures the code only gets executed once the SDK is properly loaded.

 ### CDN sync